 How rigorous is the program?

-Eurisko one of the most advanced high school math/CS sequences in the world.
+Eurisko one of the most advanced high school math/CS sequences in the country.
 Students write all their code from scratch before they are allowed to import from external libraries.
 Being in Math Academy, these students have already learned a large amount of college-level math, including multivariable calculus, linear algebra, and differential equations, so our Computation & Modeling and Machine Learning courses are presented at a level of intensity comparable to those offered at elite technical universities.

 What kinds of things are the students building?